1567: the heroic defenders of Felsővadász castle

 Then, he broke into Gömör county.
 Another of his units raided Monok and Iváncs and Felsővadász which was a domain of the Rákóczi family.

 The defenders of the small Castle of Felsővadász fought valiantly but the Turks set the roof of their fort on fire.
 They sallied out from the top of the hill: they were just a handful of warriors but they all fell like the heroes of Szigetvár or Drégely castles before.
 Only two of them could escape.
+Let us commemorate those who fell there, even though we might never know their names.

 According to the contemporary records, this campaign of Pasha Hasszán of Temesvár has brought about really great damage and destruction, 12,000 people were herded into slavery only from this area and nobody counted the number of the slaughtered.